RahulPal-rhine/project-Lost-Found-python/README.md

 # project-Lost&Found-python
 Python-based project to generate QR code for the data entered in Google form
-#Lost No More: Revolutionizing Crowd Control with Tech
+### Lost No More: Revolutionizing Crowd Control with Technology

 I'm excited to share my latest project 🚀 which aims to enhance safety and security at large-scale events.